OrvokkiK/HYTEProjekti2024/README.md

 ```

 > [!WARNING]
-> Make sure your using version 3.9.7 or higher of my sql.
+> Make sure your using version 3.9.7 or higher of mysql2.

 # Routes